Spy chief sorry for failing to prevent concert bombing

-The head of the United Kingdom’s security services says he is profoundly sorry his spies had missed a “significant” opportunity to prevent a deadly 2017 bombing at the end of an Ariana Grande pop concert in Manchester.
+The head of Britain’s security services says he is profoundly sorry his spies missed a “significant” opportunity to prevent a deadly 2017 bombing at the end of an Ariana Grande pop concert in Manchester.

 Twenty-two people – the youngest aged eight – died and more than 200 were injured when a man detonated a homemade bomb at Manchester Arena in northern England as parents arrived to collect children following the US singer’s show.